dougeby/IntuneDocs/intune/wandera-mtd-connector-integration.md

    ![Integrations and permissions](media/wandera-mtd-connector-integration/integrations-and-permissions.png)

 7. While in the RADAR console, copy the name of the **SyncOnly** group that appears below **EMM Label**.
-You'll use this name to configure a group in Intune for synchronization with Wandera
+You'll use this name to configure a group in Intune for synchronization with Wandera.

    ![Integrations and permissions](media/wandera-mtd-connector-integration/sync-group-name.png)